Jessie Ennis

 Jessie Ennis is an American actress, director, and writer.

 Personal life

-Ennis was born born on 15 June 1991 in Boston but moved to Los Angeles at the age of 2.
+Ennis was born in Boston but moved to Los Angeles at the age of 2.
 She is the daughter of American actor and comedian John Ennis.
 She graduated from Sarah Lawrence College.

 Career

 Ennis began her acting career in the early 2010s with roles in sitcoms such as Veep and Married.
 During this time she also had roles in comedy films such as G.B.F.
 (2013) with Natasha Lyonne and Megan Mullally, and Hits with Meredith Hagner and Matt Walsh.

 In 2012 she released a short film entitled The Arm, which she co-wrote and co-directed with friends Brie Larson and Sarah Ramos.

 Ennis continued her work in film and television with her role as Debbie in Life of the Party starring Melissa McCarthy and Maya Rudolph.
 She also played the role of Rachel in The House starring Will Ferrell and Amy Poehler.
 She also played Erin Brill in Better Call Saul starring Bob Odenkirk and Rhea Seehorn.
 She gained wider recognition starring as Jo, a power-hungry and ruthless assistant, in the comedy series Mythic Quest on Apple TV+.
 She had a recurring role as Jenny in season 2 of The Flight Attendant, a thriller series on HBO Max with Kaley Cuoco and Rosie Perez.

 In 2021 Ennis co-hosted a podcast with Brie Larson titled Learning Lots.
 The podcast explored topics such as regret, reflection, and flow.